 Oui!
 C'est magnifique!

-For additional details on this project, hop over to SK Satrell's blog post: SK's Two Dozen French Poppies and happy crafting!
+For full details, hop over to SK Satrell's blog post: SK's Two Dozen French Poppies and happy crafting!